DefoNotGus/TinyTales_MEVN/README.md

 ## 🧙 May the force be with ya!

 Stay curious, keep experimenting, and don’t be afraid to change the stack mid-project (as long as you commit often ~And lack social life~😉).

+## Note
+> "tale-vue-frontend" is only for rebuilding frontend